dicroce/revere/README.md

 ### Installation

 On Linux, simply run the AppImage.
 You can set the appimage as a startup application on your linux desktop.
 On Windows, unzip the package and run the revere.exe.
+In both cases feel free to set revere.exe as a startup application.

 ### Adding Your First Camera

 Onvif discoverable cameras should appear in the Discovered list.
 Once it appears click Record and follow the instructions.
 Revere will attempt to stream a little from the camera to measure its bitrate and then allow you to pick a storage file size (with retention estimates) for that stream.
+During the camera provisioning process you will be asked if you want to enable motion detection for this camera.
+To get motion data in the timeline bar (in vision) you will need to say yes here.
+Additionally, yolov8 object detection is only run on frames containing motion.

 ## Documentation